jrhaberstroh/cdc-gromacs/README.md

     2. Chromophores ("bcl")
     3. solvent molecules (assumed to be waters -- does it assume a specific water model??)
     4. ions, any type
+  * NOTE: Your index file must have an index group for the molecule you want to perform the CDC calculation on.
   2. Build with one of the included build scripts, making any necessary modifications for your local system.
+  3. Set pull-group1 to the BCL molecule that you want to calculate
-  3. Use "pull" methods with lambda = 0 to calculate cdc during execution
+    * Use "pull" methods with lambda = 0 to calculate cdc during execution
-  4. Pull with lambda != 0 currently broken; To fix, you must include a clause that only applies forces for the biased molecule.
+    * Pull with lambda != 0 for biased simulation
+    * BCL\_N\_ATOM from the header must have the same number of atoms as the specified pull group or else the behavior is unspecified.

 ++ Major files